scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 Our ``TensorArray`` extension array class represents a Pandas series where each element is a tensor.
-Internally, we represent the entire series' data as a single dense NumPy array The TensorArray class translates Pandas array operations to vectorized operations over the underlying Numpy array.
+Internally, we represent the entire series' data as a single dense NumPy array.
+The TensorArray class translates Pandas array operations to vectorized operations over the underlying Numpy array.
 These vectorized operations are much more efficient than iterating over a list of tensors.

-Since the individual data items in a ``TensorArray`` are actually slices of a larger Numpy array, lour tensor data type integrates seamlessly with third party libraries that accept Numpy arrays.
+Since the individual data items in a ``TensorArray`` are actually slices of a larger Numpy array, our tensor data type integrates seamlessly with third party libraries that accept Numpy arrays.
 For example, Figure :ref:`matplotlib` shows how our tensor data type works with the ``matplotlib`` :cite:`Hunter:2007` plotting library in a Jupyter notebook.